 I felt completely helpless - I just didn't know what I could do to help make Mum feel better.
 And I also felt extremely isolated - I hadn’t been affected by cancer before.
 I was aware of the hair loss, but a sensitive scalp, scorched skin from radiotherapy, mouth sores and taste changes were all new and unexpected.

 I literally spent hundreds of hours googling and trying to find people who were going through the same things as Mum.
-Thankfully I found the cancer community, who provided a wealth of knowledge and experience of ways I could help Mum .
-Whether that was tips and ideas on how to combat the side effects of cancer treatment or simply advice and support on how to deal with the emotional side of things, I felt comforted knowing I was doing my best to care for and support Mum.
+I soon realised that sadly lots of people have been through cancer and that actually there's a wealth of knowledge and experience out there and lots of ways I could help Mum - whether that was tips and ideas on how to ease the side effects of cancer treatment or simply advice and support on how to deal with the emotional side of things, I felt comforted knowing I was doing my best to care for and support Mum.

 When Mum sadly died in January 2018, everything felt so meaningless, including my job in the corporate world, and I knew I wanted to do something different.
-I set up CancerPal to help anyone that has been affected by cancer, but I especially hope that by offering support and advice to the friends and loved ones of those affected by cancer, we in turn are better equipped to comfort those who are living with cancer.
+I set up CancerPal to help anyone that has been affected by cancer, but I especially hope that by offering support and advice to the family & friends of those going through cancer, they in turn are better equipped to comfort their loved ones with cancer.

-The first few Cancer Aid boxes that I created were based on the very boxes that I lovingly researched and prepared for Mum and I'll never forget how much those little boxes meant to Mum - they represented the fact that I had tried to understand (just a little bit) what she was going through.
+The first few cancer care boxes that I created were based on the very boxes that I lovingly researched and prepared for Mum and I'll never forget how much those little boxes meant to Mum - they represented the fact that I had tried to understand (just a little bit) what she was going through.